osmandapp/web/main/docs/user/plugins/development.md

 ### Troubleshotting

 - **Simulate your position** - [Simulate](#gpx-track-simulation) your position using a recorded GPX track.
-- **Rendering debug info** - Display the rendering performance.
+- **Rendering debug info** - Display the rendering performance (only available for version 1 rendering engine).
 - **Logcat buffer** - Check and share detailed logs of the app.

 ### Application Testing

 - **Simulate first app start** - Sets the flag indicating first app startup, keeps all other settings unchanged.
 - **Test voice prompts** - Select a voice and test by playing announcements.
 - **Show free version banner** - Display the free version banner even in the paid version.

 ### Internal Algorithms

 - **Safe mode** - Run the app in (slower) safe mode.
 - **Safe GPX approximation** - Perform the GPX approximation using slower Android instead of native code.

 ### Memory settings

 - **Memory allocated for routing** option allows you to determine the amount of memory allocated for calculating long routes.

 :::note
 Higher memory allocation may impact the performance of other apps.
 :::

 ## Widgets

-You can use OsmAnd development Widgets to get additional information about zoom level, map rendering speed, elevation of the map center above sea level, distance to map center, camera elevation and incline.
+You can use OsmAnd development [Widgets](../widgets/info-widgets.md#-development-widgets) to get additional information about zoom level, map rendering speed, elevation of the map center above sea level, distance to map center, camera elevation and incline.

 :::info  Important
 OsmAnd development Widgets can be added to the screen only when OsmAnd development plugin is enabled.